Frequently Asked Questions

 Should I take some painkillers or muscle relaxers ahead of time?

 No. Please do not take painkillers or muscle relaxers prior to your tattoo or piercing.
 Some of them will make you swell, bleed or bruise excessively.
 Other issues include making it harder for you to sit still and fully cooperate during the procedure.
-Some people will choose to take an NSAID such as ibuprofen afterward if that is something that normally helps them.
+Some people will choose to take an NSAID such as ibuprofen after the tattoos is completed if that is something that normally helps them.
 Please do not take ibuprofen prior to your appointment as it can excessive bleeding.

 Similarly, please do not take any products containing aspirin or other blood thinning ingredients within 48 hours prior to your procedure unless your doctor has prescribed it.
 Aspirin thins the blood and causes heavy bleeding.
 Products containing aspirin include Bayer Aspirin, Goody's Power, BC Powder, Pepto Bismol and Alka Seltzer.

 How do I prepare in advance for a tattoo or piercing?

 You should eat a balanced meal within 4 hours of your tattoo or piercing.
 Drink plenty of water starting the day before.
 Your body will handle the stress of piercing or tattoos better while hydrated and normal blood sugar levels.
 Well hydrated skin also accepts tattoo ink better during the tattoo process.
 You may want to bring a snack and beverage if you'll be here awhile or tend to get low blood sugar.

 Wear comfortable clothing that will allow easy access to the area you are getting tattooed or pierced.
 Consider wearing layers in case you get cold or too warm (we keep it cool in the studio on purpose).
 Bring a hair tie or headband to pull your hair out of the way for tattoos or piercings in the area of the ears, necks, shoulders, etc.